 Outpatient opioid addiction treatment programs are often the last step before resuming daily activities and routines.
 These programs prepare and connect you with supportive resources meant to help you maintain recovery long-term.

 Refresh Recovery & Wellness Centers in Norwell, MA, offers four types of outpatient programs in a stair-step style focused on helping you or your loved one while offering flexibility for your schedule.
-Our part-time intensive outpatient program has three levels aimed at the severity of a use disorder and potential underlying mental health conditions.
+Our part-time half-day treatment program has three levels aimed at the severity of a use disorder and potential underlying mental health conditions.

 Each client receives a care plan designed to meet their individual treatment needs and goals with the support of qualified and trained clinicians, therapists, and staff.